Byron1z/Hyper-V-Windows-10-Pro-B1z/README.md

   - In Oracle VirtualBox, use the System tab of the Settings window for the VM.
 If you are using Hyper-V, open a PowerShell window and type Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $true, where <VMName> is the name of your Windows 10 virtual machine.
 </p>
 <br />
+<h4>Begin</h4>
 <p>

-  1. Start and log on to your Windows 10 computer.
+  1. Start and log on to your Windows 10 Pro computer.

   2. In the search box, begin typing Windows Features until you see Turn Windows Features on or off in the search results, and click on it.